-The natural world and environmental stewardship are integral and expressed through an edible schoolyard gardening program, integrated “natural world” curriculum, and eco-conscious schoolwide and classroom practices.
+Respect for the natural world and environmental stewardship are core values and will be expressed, in the coming years, through an edible schoolyard gardening program, and a focus on sustainable practices.

-Children learn real-life tasks such as housekeeping, cooking, knitting, crocheting, wood carving and gardening.
+Children learn real-life tasks such as housekeeping, cooking, knitting, crocheting, and gardening.

 Technology is de-emphasized in the early years at school and at home.
 Parents of enrolled children are encouraged to greatly limit their children’s exposure to computers, TV, and video games.